 - Also in 2021, the Diocese set up an ongoing Indigenous Truth and Reconciliation Reserve to fund programs and requests.
 The value of this fund is currently over $730,000

 - In 2022, the Diocese committed $1.25M to the CCCB Indigenous Reconciliation Fund, which was raised by the sale of a property that was being held for the construction of a Bishop’s residence.
-The Diocese of Victoria Indigenous Reconciliation Fund Committee has been formed to review grant applications and identify the projects that will have the maximum positive impact in our diocese.
+Over its first year, the Diocese of Victoria Indigenous Reconciliation Fund Committee reviewed 18 grant applications and approved 10, disbursing approximately $300,000 to local projects and initiatives related to healing and reconciliation.
+The Committee continues to accept applications.

 - Bishop Gary Gordon’s Statement of Apology and Commitment after the May 2021 announcement from Kamloops: “The archival records related to the two Residential Schools (Christie and Kuper Island) that were managed by the Diocese of Victoria were forwarded to the Truth and Reconciliation Commission (2008-2015) and our commitment to transparency remains firm.
 We are committed to assist First Nations communities in the work of searching for loved ones who went missing at the residential schools in our Diocese.”